eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 ### Place a credential request

-Wallet/caller wants to place a request against the credential issuer
+Wallet/caller wants to place a request against the credential issuer, for one of the credential configurations that were present in the offer, or alternatively for a specific credential identifier in case token endpoint provided an `authorization_details`.

 #### Place a credential request preconditions

 - An instance of the `Issuer` interface has been instantiated
 - [Wallet authorization](#authorize-wallet-for-issuance) has been performed and as a result
 - An instance of `AuthorizedRequest` is available
-- Wallet/Caller has decided for which `credential_configuration_id` - found in the offer - the request will be placed
+- Wallet/Caller has decided for which `credential_configuration_id` - found in the offer - the request will be placed for
-- Wallet/Caller has decided which `credential_identifier` - found in the `AuthorizedRequest` - the request will be placed
+- Wallet/Caller has decided which `credential_identifier` - optional attribute found in the `AuthorizedRequest` - the request will be placed for
 - Wallet/Caller has decided if a subset of the claims will be requested or all.
 - Wallet/Caller is ready to provide a suitable Proof signer for JWT or CWT proofs, if applicable

 #### Place a credential request steps

-1. Using the library assemble the request providing a `credential_configuration_id` and optionally a `credential_identifier`
+1. Wallet/caller using the library assemble the request providing a `credential_configuration_id` and optionally a `credential_identifier`
-2. Using the `Issuer` and `AuthorizedRequest` place the request and gets back a `SubmissionOutcome`
+2. Wallet/caller using the `Issuer` and `AuthorizedRequest` place the request
+3. Library places the appropriate request against the Credential Endpoint of the Credential Issuer
+4. Library receives the Credential Issuer response and maps it to a `SubmissionOutcome`
+5. Wallet/caller gets back the `SubmissionOutcome` for further processing
+6. Wallet/caller may have to introspect the outcome to assemble a fresh `AuthorizedRequest` carrying possibly a fresh `c_nonce`

 #### Place a credential request outcome